-Hannah's House is a supervised visitation and safe exchange family center that provides a safe place for children caught in the middle of Family Court custody disputes, a place where children can come together with their parents in a nurturing, supportive and protective environment.
+Hannah's House is a family center that provides a safe place for children caught in the middle of Family Court custody disputes, a place where children can come together with their parents in a nurturing, supportive and protective environment.

 We help kids safely spend time with parents who are overcoming issues affecting their ability to parent independently.
-We help parents through a variety of classes: parenting, co-parenting, anger management, and substance abuse.
-Hannah's House prevents family violence/abductions during break-up/transition of the family.
+We help parents through a variety of classes: parenting, co-parenting, anger management, and substance abuse; and multiple therapies specifically designed for Family court-involved parents and children.
+Hannah's House works to prevent family violence/abductions during break-up/transition of the family.
 We reduce conflict in the families & communities we serve.

 Our Village is focused on building something incredible.
 We are invested in the future of each and every child that walks through our doors, just as we've been for the last 30 years.